Last updated: May 2026 · Written from 5+ years of hands-on experience — from killing my first three snake plants to caring for 8 thriving ones.

 Special Benefits Worth Knowing

 Air purification.
-NASA’s Clean Air Study identified snake plants among the top air-purifying houseplants, removing compounds like formaldehyde and benzene.
-They’re also among the few plants that release oxygen at night via CAM photosynthesis, which is why they’re often recommended as bedroom companions.
-(It’s worth noting that the air-cleaning effect measured in a sealed lab chamber is far stronger than what a few plants achieve in a real room — so enjoy it as a bonus, not a substitute for ventilation.)
+NASA’s Clean Air Study identified snake plants among the top air-purifying houseplants, removing compounds like formaldehyde and benzene, and they’re among the few plants that release oxygen at night via CAM photosynthesis — which is why they’re a popular pick among bedroom plants.
+(Worth noting: the effect measured in a sealed lab chamber is far stronger than what a few plants do in a real room, so enjoy it as a bonus, not a substitute for ventilation.)

 Light Requirements: Finding the Perfect Spot